OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 - Protect the input values from being cached by the browser.

-Example: access a financial account from a public computer.
+> Access a financial account from a public computer.
 Even though one is logged-off, the next person who uses the machine can log-in because the browser autocomplete functionality.
 To mitigate this, we tell the input fields not to assist in any way.

 ```html
 <input type="text" spellcheck="false" autocomplete="off" autocorrect="off" autocapitalize="off"></input>